Japanese trading houses to cut investments, step up asset sales

 "In the wake of hefty writedowns, the top 5 trading firms have now all shifted their focus on how to generate cash or cash management," said SMBC Nikko Securities' senior analyst Akira Morimoto.

-Known as shosha in Japanese, trading houses led by Mitsubishi Corp and Mitsui & Co fulfil a quasi-national role by importing everything from oil to corn to sustain the resource-poor economy.
+Known as shosha in Japanese, trading houses led by Mitsubishi Corp (8058.T) and Mitsui & Co (8031.T) fulfil a quasi-national role by importing everything from oil to corn to sustain the resource-poor economy.

 But a misjudged shopping spree during the now-deflated global commodities boom led to $5.2 billion in resource sector investment losses at the top-five shosha in the year to March 2015.